mowings/scylla/README.md

 host = foo.example.com
 command = uptime
 ```
 But it's good to know we can change the user and port as needed.
+Note that you can have multiple command attributes for a job; each command will be run in sequence.

+Once the job has been added, tell scyd to update itself with the reload command:

+    scyctl reload

-As written, this is a usable job -- but without a schedule it can only be run manually via either the API or via scyctl: `scyctl run test`.
+As written, `test` is a usable job -- but without a schedule it can only be run manually via either the API or via scyctl: `scyctl run test`.
 So let's add a schedule:

 ```
 [job "test"]